-Human tissue can be removed from living persons in the course of medical treatment, from healthy volunteers and from cadavers.
+Human tissue can be removed from living people in the course of medical treatment, from healthy volunteers and from people after their death.
 In each instance, prior consent must be obtained.
-Some tissues are readily available, e.g. blood, placenta and umbilical cord; others are available as waste from surgical operations (e.g. cosmetic surgery, mastectomy, circumcision) or from biopsies for the diagnosis of disease (e.g. from liver and kidney).
+Some tissues are readily available, e.g. blood, placenta and umbilical cord; others are available as waste from surgical operations (e.g. cosmetic surgery, mastectomy, circumcision or brain tumour removal) or from biopsies for the diagnosis of disease (e.g. from liver and kidney).

 At present there is no nationwide system for the collection, storage and distribution of human tissue for research.
 Some hospitals have specialised tissue banks where they collect samples of donated tissue, and researchers often make their own arrangements with local hospitals and doctors to acquire human tissue.
 There are also a number of brain banks across the country that collect and store tissue for research into neurological disorders such as Alzheimer’s.